The International Trade Blog International Sales & Marketing

 Exporting to Mexico: What You Need to Know

 On: August 21, 2023 | By: David Noah | 12 min. read

-The relationship between Mexico and the United States has been highly publicized as of late—from border walls to drug cartels to the USMCA.
-Despite the sometime contentious relationship between the two countries, U.S. exporters should still consider Mexico an exciting growth opportunity.
+The relationship between Mexico and the United States continues to be highly publicized, specifically in regard to immigration.
+Despite the sometimes contentious relationship between the two countries, U.S. exporters should still consider Mexico an exciting growth opportunity.
 The countries share a 2,000-mile border with 47 active land ports of entry, and as of 2023, 201 years of diplomatic relations.

-This article looks at the history of U.S. trade with Mexico; how the USMCA has altered trade with Mexico; the process of exporting to Mexico, including documentation and compliance requirements; and the benefits and considerations for U.S. companies looking to break into the Mexican market.
+This article looks at the history of U.S. trade with Mexico; how the USMCA has altered trade with that country; the process of exporting to Mexico, including documentation and compliance requirements; and the benefits and considerations for U.S. companies looking to break into the Mexican market.

-On July 1, 2020, NAFTA was replaced by the United States-Mexico-Canada Agreement (USMCA).
-This means that companies that utilized the benefits of NAFTA when exporting to Mexico must review their products to make sure they qualify under the terms of USMCA; while many products don’t have significant changes, certain key industries in Mexico, like agriculture and automobiles, do have significant changes.
+On July 1, 2020, USMCA replaced NAFTA.
+This means that companies that used the benefits of NAFTA when exporting to Mexico must review their products to make sure they qualify under the terms of USMCA; while many products don’t have significant changes, certain key industries in Mexico, like agriculture and automobiles, do have significant changes.

-The USMCA modernizes and balances U.S. trade relations with Mexico (and Canada) and reduces incentives to outsource by providing labor and environmental protections, innovative rules of origin, and revised investment provisions.
-The Agreement also brings labor and environment obligations into the core text of the agreement and makes them fully enforceable.
+The USMCA modernizes and rebalances U.S. trade relations with Mexico (and Canada) and reduces incentives to outsource by providing labor and environmental protections, innovative rules of origin and revised investment provisions.
+The agreement also brings labor and environment obligations into the core text of the agreement and makes them fully enforceable.

 Here are some of the highlights: